What are the risks facing an investor in litigation funding?

 In addition to the risk of losing all of the original investment, there is a risk of having to pay the successful opponent’s costs, if the claimant themselves lacks the capital to pay these costs.

-Thus, in addition to the possibility of losing the entire investment, a third party funder could, in theory, be liable to double their loss.
+Therefore, in addition to the possibility of losing the entire investment, a third party litigation funder could, in theory, be liable to pay all of the opponent’s costs.
+However, given that AxiaFunder do not engage in the kind of arrangements that attract “Chapelgate” type liabilities, investors should never be exposed in this way.

 How is the Arkin risk managed/avoided?